harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 In addition they infused insulin at a dose I will call an “overkill amount”.
 The aim of study was to determine whether insulin could increase Na+/dependent skeletal muscle carnitine up-take in healthy human subjects as a result of increasing Na+/K+ ATPase pump activity.
 They were very much successful.
 The positive results of the study are incorporated in the previous section.

-Using an identical protocol and intravenous L-carnitine &amp; insulin amounts they undertook another study reported in An Acute Increase in Skeletal Muscle Carnitine Content Alters Fuel Metabolism in Resting Human Skeletal Muscle with the broader aim of determining the effect that an increase in skeletal muscle carnitine content would have on the integration of muscle fat and carbohydrate oxidation during and after hyper-insulinemia.
+Using an identical protocol and intravenous L-carnitine & insulin amounts they undertook another study reported in An Acute Increase in Skeletal Muscle Carnitine Content Alters Fuel Metabolism in Resting Human Skeletal Muscle with the broader aim of determining the effect that an increase in skeletal muscle carnitine content would have on the integration of muscle fat and carbohydrate oxidation during and after hyper-insulinemia.

 As in the previous study total carnitine content increased in skeletal muscle, this time by 15%.